 - Other mistakes and accidents

-The law varies by state, but in many cases, we are able to obtain settlements for survivors that include medical and funeral costs, emotional losses and punitive damages.
+The law varies by state, but in many cases, we can obtain settlements for survivors that include medical and funeral costs, emotional losses, and punitive damages.

 Three Common Questions About Wrongful Death

-At Menges Law Firm, our dedicated attorneys have over 50 years’ combined experience helping injured people throughout Illinois and Missouri.
+At Menges Law Firm, our dedicated wrongful death lawyers have over 50 years of combined experience helping injured people throughout Illinois and Missouri.
 We offer free initial consultations and are happy to answer any questions you may have about your particular case.
-In the meantime, here are three common questions we receive from clients just like you.
+In the meantime, here are three common questions we receive from clients like you.

-In Illinois and Missouri, the spouse, child or potentially the parent or sibling of a victim who died can file a wrongful death lawsuit.
-Wrongful death compensation can include financial losses such as current and future wages as well as emotional losses such as the loss of companionship, advice or protection.
+In Illinois and Missouri, the spouse, child, or potentially the parent or sibling of a deceased victim can file a wrongful death lawsuit.
+Wrongful death compensation can include financial losses, such as current and future wages, and emotional losses, such as the loss of companionship, advice, or protection.

 Sooner is always better than later.
 All states have statutes of limitations that may preclude a claim if you wait too long.